Jsmitty78/Jsmitty78/README.md

 ## About me

-I'm a Computer Engineering student at **Ritsumeikan University** in Osaka and the founder of **VisionPath**, an assistive-technology startup developing an AI-powered smart walker for safer, more independent mobility.
+I'm a 2nd year Computer Engineering student at **Ritsumeikan University** in Osaka and the founder of **VisionPath**, an assistive-technology startup developing an AI-powered smart walker for safer, more independent mobility.

 I enjoy working where engineering, product development, and real human needs meet.
 My recent projects have explored computer vision, healthcare navigation, responsible AI, and tools for dementia-care teams.
 I often lead product direction and presentations while contributing to prototyping, software development, user research, and testing.